BigRedS/cx-labs/README.md

 Terraform brings up the cluster using the `eks` module, then helm installs the otel-demo and coralogix charts

+The EKS version is by default set to the latest from AWS (queried via awscli), set the 'EKS_VERSION' environment variable to a specific version if you'd prefer that.
+If AWS release a new version while your cluster is running, a successive `make up` will upgrade it without prompting, use `make plan` to check first if this is important to you.

 ## postgres

 Brings up George Pickers' Tracey Reloaded: https://github.com/georgep1ckers/tracey-reloaded